openlowcode/Open-Lowcode/CONTRIBUTING.md

 * asking for extensions of the framework for a fee (available, just precise it when writing a feature request)
 * purchasing support to the product (not yet available)

+# Who can contribute

+Every contribution to the framework is appreciate.
+Especially, enterprise IT professionals with an experience in what company needs are warmly welcome, even if they feel they are not top-notch hackers, and would not feel confident contributing to the linux Kernel.
+Building the right thing is more important than building the thing right.

 # Courtesy & Manners

 Some of the greatest mind in many areas practice perfect courtesy, there is no reason we do not do the same.
 Exchanging in a courteous and considerate manner is really appreciated.